royfriedman1/isa-simp-project/README.md

 | 20   | monitoraddr  | 16   | Pixel address in frame buffer |
 | 21   | monitordata  | 8    | Pixel luminance (0–255) |
 | 22   | monitorcmd   | 1    | 1 = write pixel to monitor |

+---

+## ⚠️ Limitations & Assumptions

+- All instructions execute in **1 cycle** (single-cycle design).
+- No pipelining, hazards, or stalls are simulated.
+- No support for floating-point operations.
+- Interrupts are **not nested** – only one interrupt can be handled at a time.
+- Disk I/O is simplified using DMA transfer of 128 words per sector.
+- The monitor outputs grayscale pixels only (0–255 luminance).